humnasul/humnasul/README.md

 ---

 _**[Click here](https://www.instagram.com/leadingedge.tech/) to follow my organization, Leading Edge Tech, on Instagram!**_
-We post accessible educational content relating to technology and all STEM fields, share resources, launch projects for diversity, and host interactive activities!
+We post accessible educational content relating to technology and all STEM fields, share resources, and host interactive activities!
 Visit our Carrd for more socials and additional resources!!

 ---